|

 Infrastructure and Connectivity Issues

-Infrastructure and connectivity challenges in certain parts of India, particularly in rural and remote areas, present obstacles to the adoption of advanced television technologies.
-According to the Ministry of Power, average electricity supply in rural areas has increased from 12.5 hours in 2014 to 22.6 hours in 2025, while urban areas receive 23.4 hours of supply.
+Infrastructure and connectivity challenges in certain parts of India, particularly in rural and remote areas, hinder the adoption of advanced television technologies.
+According to the Ministry of Power, the average electricity supply in rural areas has increased from 12.5 hours in 2014 to 22.6 hours in 2025, while urban areas receive 23.4 hours.
 Under the SAUBHAGYA Scheme, 2.86 crore households have been electrified, and an additional 6.84 lakh unelectrified households have been sanctioned under the Revamped Distribution Sector Scheme (RDSS).
-The government has invested ₹1.85 lakh crore in distribution infrastructure strengthening under DDUGJY/IPDS/SAUBHAGYA schemes, adding 2,927 new sub-stations and installing 6,92,200 distribution transformers.
+The government has invested ₹1.85 lakh crore in strengthening distribution infrastructure under the DDUGJY/IPDS/SAUBHAGYA schemes, adding 2,927 new substations and installing 6,92,200 distribution transformers.

 Key Market Trends